White Paper: Design Pattern Research and its Applicability to Ecogame Design

 What is this white paper about?

-This report outlines existing research on design patterns relevant for ecogame design and briefly discusses their applicability within the Design Pattern Library and for the purposes of the STRATEGIES project.
-The ‘design pattern’ concept, often attributed to Christopher Alexander´s work on landscape design from the late 1970s (Hansen 2024), has been used in a variety of academic and design contexts to introduce shared vocabulary and to acknowledge how recurring patterns, archetypes and solutions to common problems/challenges shape the designer´s imagination.
-It has been adapted to games by Bjork, Holopainen and Lundgren (2003) in the early consolidation period of game studies as a discipline to inform contemporary game analysis methodologies.
-Design patterns are usually described in a semi-formalized manner, although not all categories are always present.
-Apart from the title and a short description, examples from existing games are referenced for illustration purposes.
-Usually, the ‘implementation’ is discussed e.g. in terms of how the pattern relies on or clashes with specific mechanics or dynamics as defined by the MDA framework (Hunicke et al. 2004).
-Finally, (both positive and negative) relationships with other patterns are similarly addressed.
+The ‘design pattern’ concept, often attributed to Christopher Alexander’s work on landscape design from the late 1970s (Hansen 2024), has been used in a variety of academic and design contexts to introduce shared vocabulary and to acknowledge how recurring patterns, archetypes and solutions to common problems/challenges shape the designer’s imagination.
+It has been adapted to games by Bjork, Holopainen and Lundgren (2003) in the early consolidation period of game studies as a discipline to inform contemporary game analysis methodologies and has subsequently been used to tentatively formalize specific types or applications of games, from cooperative games to specific genres like Farmville-type games.